Considering the Tax Return Preparer Penalty

 - The “reasonable basis” standard means that the tax return preparer must believe that there is approximately a 10 to 25 percent chance that the position will be sustained.

-Issues to Consider About the Tax Preparer Penalty
+Issues to Consider About the Changes

-- Pursuant to the Proposed Regulations, the amount of the penalty is not reduced if the tax return preparer discounts or refunds a portion of their fees (i.e., to reduce the 50 percent of compensation received), but there is no rule that the tax return preparer’s contractual agreement cannot allocate the amount of compensation between tax return preparation and non-tax return preparation services,
+- Pursuant to the proposed regulations, the amount of the penalty is not reduced if the tax return preparer discounts or refunds a portion of their fees (i.e., to reduce the 50 percent of compensation received), but there is no rule that the tax return preparer’s contractual agreement cannot allocate the amount of compensation between tax return preparation and non-tax return preparation services,

-- The penalty does not appear to apply to tax advice that does not end up on a tax return, such as telling a taxpayer not to file a tax return,
+- The penalty does not appear to apply to tax advice that does not end up on a tax return (such as telling a taxpayer not to file a tax return),

 - There are several types of tax documents that are not “tax returns” for purposes of the penalty,